rajprins/mule3-circuit-breaker/README.md

    </catch-exception-strategy>
 </flow>
 ```
-In this example the flow will stop executing the Java component 'ConnectionComponent' after three failed attempts.
+In this example a custom Java component throws an exception to simulate the unavailability of an external resource.
+The Java component throws an exception named 'ConnectionNotAvailbleException'.

+The circuit breaker component is used to prevent executing the Java component in case of too many failures (exceptions).
+The circuit breaker is configured to trip on three catches of the ConnectionNotAvailbleException exception.
-After 30 seconds the situation is reset and the flow will start executing the Java component again.
+After 30 seconds (configured as 30000 milliseconds), the failure count is reset and the Java component will be executed again.